MintyTrebor/MQTT4DSF/README.md

     sudo wget -O - https://github.com/MintyTrebor/MQTT4DSF/releases/download/v0.10-ALPHA/Setup_MQTT4DSF.sh | bash

 This will deploy MQTT4DSF as a service to the DSF plugin directory.
-You should review the script before running to ensure you are happy with the approach.
+You should review the script before running to ensure you are happy with the approach, or if you wish to deploy manually.

-A MQTT4DSF_Config.json configuration file will be placed in the DSF SYS folder, which should be accessible through DWC web interface for easy editing.
+A MQTT4DSF_Config.json configuration file will be placed in the DSF SYS folder, which is accessible through DWC web interface for easy editing.
 You will need to enter your MQTT broker details in the config file before running the MQTT4DSF service - see **Configuration** section below.

 Enter `sudo systemctl start MQTT4DSF.service` to start MQTT4DSF
 Enter `sudo systemctl stop MQTT4DSF.service` to stop MQTT4DSF